ShaiyaJ/omf/README.md

 To write a component, open a new file and write HTML as you normally would (just without any boilerplate) - then inside a `script` tag you can assign functions to the lifecycle hooks and write code to run on component creation.

-**To learn how to use OMF properly, refer to the examples (at `/examples`) or the docs (at `/docs` or on the [Github Page site](https://ShaiyaJ.github.io/omf/))**
+**To learn how to use OMF properly, refer to the examples (at `/examples`) or the docs (at `/docs` or on the [Github Page site](https://ShaiyaJ.github.io/omf/))**, experienced developers can probably get away with just using `/examples` as a reference guide.

 ## Licence
 This project is under the MIT Licence.
-This means you can copy, modify, redistribute, without any need for credit, etc.
+This means you can copy, modify, redistribute, etc. - without any need for credit.

+Credit is appreciated, but obviously not required.

 See `/LICENSE` for details.